netdevops/hier_config/docs/utilities.md

 # Utilities

-## load_device_config
+## read_text_from_file

 **Description**:
-Reads a network device's configuration file and loads its contents into memory.
+Reads the contents of a file and loads its contents into memory.

 **Arguments**: